jj-jhow/workbench/README.md

 ```

 ## Notes
-- If you see include errors in your editor, ensure your includePath is set to `/home/jonathan/usd/include`.
 - The GUI application requires Qt5 to be installed and findable by CMake.
 - Some tools require additional dependencies like FBX SDK or Assimp.
 - Dependencies are automatically resolved when building as part of the main project.